How to Apply

 The Undiagnosed Diseases Network (UDN) is a research study funded by the National Institutes of Health Common Fund, made up of medical and research centers across the United States working to improve diagnosis and care of patients with undiagnosed diseases.
 Through this study, we hope to both help individual patients and families and contribute to the understanding of how the human body works.

 Due to the complex nature of the body and the diseases being investigated, we cannot accept all applicants into the study.
 However, we do fully review all applications we receive.
-For more information about the UDN and the application process, please visit our General FAQs and Application FAQs pages.
+For more information about the UDN and the application process, please review our frequently asked questions.

 If you decide to apply for this study, you will need to answer a series of brief questions through our application portal, the UDN Gateway, covering the following topics:

 - Primary licensed healthcare provider information (name, address, phone, fax, email)

 A study recommendation letter from a primary licensed healthcare provider is also necessary in order to submit the online application to the UDN.
 This study recommendation letter must include:

 - A summary of the applicant’s medical problems